saferpay/sndbx/texts/psd2.md

 **!!!INFORMATION NEEDED!!!
 Apparently we return a special code, if a transaction is declined, due to a lack of SCA!
-Would be great, but has too be confirmed!**
+Would be great, but has to be confirmed!**